Swetabh333/Knox/README.md

 This program implements a backend server which does the following tasks:

-- Run a background worker that fetches and stores data for the following 3 cryptocurrencies - Bitcoin , Ethereum , Matic- Network.
+- Runs a background worker that fetches and stores data for the following 3 cryptocurrencies - Bitcoin , Ethereum , Matic-Network.

 - Exposes a `/ping` endpoint - GET endpoint to check whether the server is alive or not.